Cajac/picoCTF-Writeups/picoMini_by_redpwn/Cryptography/XtraORdinary.md

     f.write(ctxt.hex())
 ```

-The script XORs the flag with an unknown key and are then XORed again with fixed messages a random number of times.
+The script XORs the flag with an unknown key and the result are then XORed again with fixed messages a random number of times.

 And then lets check the encrypted hexencoded `output.txt` file
 ```bash